-Create your own QR code that links to any website
+Create a QR code that links to your website

 Quick Response Codes - QR codes for short - are matrix style bar codes that can be linked to a variety of data types, such as identification for airline boarding passes, and more recently, browser URLs.